felipearche/log-project/README.backup.before_quickstart.md

 1. Implement under `src/` (e.g., `src/detectors/my_detector.py`).
 2. Register CLI options in `src/stream.py`.
 3. Include any new hyperparams in the summary CSV and provenance block.
-4. Add tests in `tests/` and update CLI flags if needed.
+4. Add tests in `tests/` and update 7 flags if needed.

 **Add a drift detector**
 - Ensure a **reset hook** is called to flush conformal history on drift.